wwang93/WeiWang-Vino-.github.io/_pages/about.md

 For more infomation for this package, see the published paper [Konfound paper](https://joss.theoj.org/papers/10.21105/joss.05779.pdf) at the Journal of Open Source Software.

-## 📜 Reimplementing and Reproducing Papers
+## 📜 Implementing and Producing Papers
 I have experience with some independent studies.

 I conducted a [study](https://www.scirp.org/journal/paperinformation?paperid=114098) on college students’ continued learning intention toward e-learning spaces post COVID-19, using an improved ECM-ISC model.
 By adding students’ initial intention and teacher guidance as variables, the model demonstrated strong explanatory power through linear regression and SEM, offering insights into factors influencing continued e-learning use.